-Actively contributing to the UN SDGs for "Decent Work and Economic Growth", as well as "Quality Education", AIA fostered a Job shadow programme for immigrants in cooperation with Junior Achievement Greece: Nineteen (19) young immigrants attended a virtual tour of the airport and visited the Airfield and Technical Services departments' premises where they had the chance to job shadow AIA employees during their work schedule.
+Actively contributing to the UN SDGs for "Decent Work and Economic Growth", as well as "Quality Education", AIA fostered a job-shadow programme for immigrants in cooperation with Junior Achievement Greece: 19 young immigrants attended a virtual tour of the Airport and visited the Airfield and Technical Services departments' premises where they had the chance to job-shadow employees during their work schedule.

-Throughout the years, the Airport Company delivers a unique cultural programme that contributes to the promotion of the Greek civilization and the preservation of the national cultural heritage, having hosted more than 92 exhibitions and cultural events in its 20 years of operation.
+Throughout its 20 years of operation, the Airport Company has delivered a unique cultural programme featuring more than 92 exhibitions and cultural events, that has contributed to the promotion of the Greek civilisation and the preservation of the national cultural heritage.

-The pandemic affected the cultural programme and many of the planned cultural actions were either postponed or cancelled.
-In order to maintain alive the communication with the Public visiting the airport, a "3D Virtual" Airport Tour was developed in cooperation with ADAF (Athens Digital Arts Festival).
-The digital service presents the Airport's environment and operations through a unique combination of digital technology, AI and human interaction.
+The pandemic affected the programme and many of the planned cultural actions were either postponed or cancelled.
+To maintain communication with the public visiting the Airport, a "3D Virtual" Airport Tour was developed in cooperation with ADAF (Athens Digital Arts Festival).
+The digital service presents the Airport's environment and operations through a unique combination of digital technology, Al and human interaction.